Chief Executive Officer

 Dr Emma Carmody

 Emma studied Arts/Law at the University of NSW, where she was awarded the Stephen Seidler Memorial Prize for the Best Achievement in Environmental Law.
-Her other qualifications include a doctorate in Creative Writing (English/French) awarded by the University of Adelaide.
 She was admitted as a solicitor in 2003.

-Brendan joined EDO NSW in August 2015 as a Solicitor in the litigation team.
-Brendan provides clients with legal advice in relation to all aspects of state and federal environment and planning law and conducts environmental litigation, primarily within the Land and Environment Court of NSW.
-From September 2018, Brendan is Acting Principal Solicitor.
+Brendan joined EDO in August 2015 as a Solicitor in the litigation team.
+He provides clients with legal advice in relation to all aspects of state and federal environment and planning law and conducts environmental litigation, primarily within the Land and Environment Court of NSW.

 Before taking up his current role, Brendan worked as a solicitor in the Planning & Environment group at Clayton Utz in Sydney.